This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SummerCarCare #CollectiveBias

-Slide out the old filter and replace with the new one.
+Slide-out the old filter and replace it with the new one.
 Snap the cover back on and you are done!

 Even though hubby does most of the maintenance around the home and on our car, I have learned that I too can change an air filter myself.

 What kind of maintenance do you perform on your vehicles?

 I’m just a country girl loving my geeky life with my wonderful husband, always taking pictures, getting my hands dirty in the garden, being crafty, exploring with travels and enjoying all this on a budget.
 But above all, living my faith as a child of God!